cs3157-borowski/recitations/recitation_2/makefile.md

 We want to pass compiler flags when we compile to get better debug messages to better catch errors in our code.
 To this, we use the flags: `-g -Wall -Werror -pedantic-errors`.

-To compile `hello.c` separately to `hello.c` with the flags, for example, we would do:
+To compile `hello.c` separately to `hello.o` with the flags, for example, we would do:

 ```bash
 $ gcc -c -g -Wall -Werror -pedantic-errors -o hello.o hello.c